MBODM/SimpleLocalization/README.md

 - Just use i.e. `[Required(ErrorMessage = "ErrorText5"]`.
 - The string *"ErrorText5"* is the name of a field you want to have in your *".resx"* files.
 - ErrorMessage will now contain the value of that field.
-- If there is no such field, ErrorMessage will contain the key value (*"ErrorText5"*).
+- If there is no such field, ErrorMessage will contain the key himself (*"ErrorText5"*).
 This is ASP.NET Core behaviour.

 ### Change culture:
 - You can change the culture, so all text changes, with the following 3 lines of code: